 A Cruel Irony

-Canada did in fact admit Jewish refugees during WWII —2,500 male “potentially dangerous enemy aliens” interned by Britain were brought to Canada.
-They were housed in high security camps in Quebec, Ontario and New Brunswick.
-In 1945 they were reclassified as “interned refugees (Friendly Aliens)”.
-972 accepted an offer to become Canadian citizens.
-Many went on to prominent careers in the professions, the universities, or the arts.
+Canada did in fact admit some Jewish refugees during WWII.
+There were 2,500 male Jews from Germany who were considered “potentially dangerous enemy aliens” as Germans and they were were brought to Canada and interned by Britain.
+They were housed in high security camps in Quebec, Ontario, and New Brunswick.
+In 1945, they were reclassified as “interned refugees (Friendly Aliens)” and 972 accepted an offer to become Canadian citizens.

 Explore the holdings of the United States Holocaust Memorial Museum on The St. Louis.
 Information is provided on every passenger as well as other details.

-The Internment of Jewish Refugees in Canada 1940-43 is an online exhibit from the Vancouver Holocaust Education Centre for examining the lives of those refugees who in a cruel irony actually were admitted to Canada—as enemies.
+The Internment of Jewish Refugees in Canada 1940-43 is an online exhibit created by the Vancouver Holocaust Education Centre.

-Irving Abella and Harold Troper – None is Too Many: Canada and the Jews of Europe 1933-1948, Pub.
-1983.
-About the Canadian government’s policies toward Jewish refugees fleeing Germany before and during the Holocaust and the rejection of the MS St. Louis ship’s 930 Jewish passengers in 1939.
+Irving Abella and Harold Troper, None is Too Many: Canada and the Jews of Europe 1933-1948 (Toronto: University of Toronto Press, 1983).
+A history of the Canadian government’s policies toward Jewish refugees fleeing Germany before and during the Holocaust.